Contrary to what most people believe, user onboarding is not about:

 Guiding new users through a complicated flow of actions is a process.
 It is a continuous conversation between the user and product that includes telling them when they’re doing something right.
 These are called success states.

-Success states are an opportunity to inform your new users that they’re doing great by acknowledging their progress and celebrating their success with them.
+Success states are an opportunity to keep encouraging users.
+Keep telling them they’re doing great.
+Keep acknowledging their progress.
+Constantly celebrate each of their success with them.

-When you inject these success states correctly, they can easily keep new users engaged in completing the onboarding journey.
+When you inject these success states correctly, you unobtrusively engage new users to complete their onboarding journey.
+You also improve customer satisfaction.

 Offer an option to “Skip”